From Who Said What to Who They Are: Modular Training-free Identity-Aware LLM Refinement of Speaker Diarization: Results

 \subsection{Performance on meeting conversations}

 Table~\ref{tab:meeting-general} shows performance on meeting conversations.
-Again, mismatches between SD and ASR lead to higher DER for SD+ASR compared to SD alone.
-Proposed (Qwen) failed to improve performance because, unlike clinician–patient data, meeting data contain more homogeneous speaker identities (e.g., all “developers), causing smaller LLMs (e.g., Qwen-8B) to struggle in distinguishing individual speakers and leading to errors when merging segments by identity.
-Nevertheless, for both SD systems, our proposed (GPT) consistently reduces DER compared to the SD+ASR results, demonstrating its effectiveness as a generalizable post-processing approach for diverse SD models and across datasets.
+Again, mismatches between SD and ASR increase DER for SD+ASR compared to SD alone.
+While our proposed refinement shows improvement when applied to Sortformer, Pyannote's DER degrades slightly when combined with Qwen.
+Unlike clinician–patient data, meetings contain more homogeneous speaker identities (e.g., all “developers"), causing smaller LLMs (e.g., Qwen-8B \& 32B) to struggle in distinguishing individual speakers and leading to errors when merging segments by identity.
+Nevertheless, for both SD systems, our proposed (GPT) consistently reduces DER compared to the SD+ASR baselines, demonstrating its effectiveness as a generalizable post-processing approach for diverse SD models and across datasets.